ServiceNow/ExperienceHub/_methods/card-sorting.md

 * Index Cards if not using online tool (2 colors)

 ## Process
-When conducting a card sort we recommend that you conduct a few moderated sessions (3-5) to get qualitatitive feedback and confirm the test is well structured.
+When conducting a card sort we recommend that you conduct a few moderated sessions (3-5) to get qualitative feedback and confirm the test is well structured.
 In addition, you should run 20+ users through unmoderated testing to get a large enough sample of data to make decisions.

 #### There are two types of card sorts that you can use